c1flores/React-Portfolio/README.md

 # React Portfolio

 ## Description
-Here is my portfolio to present my background and a few web-development projects I've worked on.
+A React portfolio to showcase the different web development projects I've worked on.

+## Why does a portfolio matter?

 ## Website Link
 [Insert Project Link]()